-T-Mobile reports Q4 2012 results, says it's now serving more than 2 million iPhone usersAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile reports Q4 2012 results, says it's now serving more than 2 million iPhone usersAlex Wagner - Editorial Director of News and Content

 Today we're rounding out the fourth quarter 2012 financial reports from the big four U.S. carriers, as T-Mobile has officially released its results for the quarter.
 T-Mobile reports that it lost 515,000 postpaid subscribers in the final months of 2012, an increase from the loss of 492,000 subscribers in Q3 2012.
 The magenta operator says that while its network improvements and value-priced offerings have lowered its customer deactivations, promotions from competing carriers as well as the launch of the iPhone 5 caused an increase in customer losses from the previous quarter.
 Prepaid additions for the quarter finished at 166,000.
 At the end of Q4 2012, T-Mobile says that it had a total of 33,389,000 customers.

 Moving on to the financial side of things, T-Mobile reports that it finished Q4 2012 with a total revenue of $4.9 billion.
 Service revenues for the quarter totaled $4.1 billion, which is down from the $4.3 billion that T-Mo saw in Q3 2012.
 Finally, prepaid revenues for the fourth quarter actually grew compared to both Q3 2012 and Q4 2011 to finish at $474 million, which T-Mobile says is due to the popularity of its Monthly4G plans.